zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 `is_active`
 -----------

   Boolean indicating whether this enrollment is active.
 If an enrollment is not active, a student is not enrolled in that course.
 This lets us unenroll students without losing a record of what courses they were enrolled in previously.

-This was introduced in the 2013-08-20 release.
+  This field was introduced in the 20 Aug 2013 release.
 Before this release, unenrolling a student simply deleted the row in `student_courseenrollment`.

 `mode`
 ------

   String indicating what kind of enrollment this was.
-The default is "honor" (honor certificate) and all enrollments prior to 2013-08-20 will be of that type.
+The default is "honor" (honor certificate) and all enrollments prior to 20 Aug 2013 are  of that type.
 Other types being considered are "audit" and "verified_id".

+  **Question**: Is this still correct, that these additional values are being considered?

 ==================================================
 Fields in the `user_id_map` Table